malekbenz/malekbenz/_posts/2026-06-16-demystifying-sqlite-isolation-levels.md

 ### 3. EXCLUSIVE

 * **Behavior:** It instantly attempts to acquire an `EXCLUSIVE` lock.
 * **The Flow:** In rollback journal mode, it prevents any other connection from even reading the database.
-In WAL mode, its behavior mimics `IMMEDIATE` because readers read from snapshots and ign[...]
+In WAL mode, its behavior mimics `IMMEDIATE` because readers read from snapshots and ignore the main database lock state.

 ---